alexiacrawford/Euler_vs_RK4/README.md

 ## Results

-The visualization demonstrates that Euler's Method accumulates numerical error over time, causing its trajectory to diverge from the exact solution.
-RK4 produces significantly higher accuracy and closely matches the analytical solution throughout the simulation.
+The visualization demonstrates that Euler's Method accumulates numerical error over time, causing its trajectory to differ from the exact solution.
+RK4 produces much higher accuracy and closely matches the analytical solution throughout the simulation.
 I know this is true because the RK4 solution overlaps the exact solution, proving they are the same and the Euler's method is slightly incorrect.

 ---